 Emadair valued integrity, compassion, truthfulness, and aide to the less fortunate.
 When asked her expectations of her children she said, “they choose what’s right for them, which is right with me.”
 Emadair loved animals and nature.
 She was an avid amateur photographer and was constantly learning new things.
 Her character brings to mind a quotation from Mark Twain, her favorite author: “With courage you will dare to take risks, have the strength to be compassionate, and the wisdom to be humble.
 Courage is the foundation of integrity.”

 In a life that saw her as a courageous, trailblazing woman, in the 1970s Emadair worked for the Ruidoso News’s “Society-Circulation” section and wrote a column, “Between Nosotros.”
 She provided several thousand hours service as an auxiliary member of the Lincoln County Medical Center, the “Pink Ladies,” and served as the auxiliary’s President from 1989 to 1990.
 Emadair also served as a member of the Ruidoso Library Board and the Republican Women’s Party, was active in the historical society of both Lincoln County and Dona Ana County, and for longer than 30 years congregated with the First Christian Church of Ruidoso.

 A graveside service will be held Friday, July 26, 2019 at 3 p.m. at Forest Lawn Cemetery on Mechem Drive in Ruidoso, where she will be laid to rest alongside her late-husband.

-To plant a tree in memory of Emadair C. Jones, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Emadair C. Jones, please visit our floral store.